thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 Some of the fields will be checked for validity and fail the build if they are incorrect.
 Notably, `status`, `size` and `rfc` must have the correct values.

-All values apart from `group` are optional and the downstream consumers should be able to function even if data is missing.
+All values are optional and the downstream consumers should be able to function even if data is missing.

-It is possible that we should have a list of allowed tags and groups as well.

 This generated index file can then be used by the various downstream consumers.